Fuel Tech Experts

 Cetane Booster – What is the Best?

-May 2, 2014 Andy 17 Comments
+May 2, 2014 Andy 19 Comments

-The overall quality of diesel fuel is dependent on a number of factors.
+The overall quality of diesel fuel is dependent on several factors.
 These include BTU value, viscosity, pour flow point, aromatic and paraffinic content, and resistance to contaminant buildup such as water and bacteria.
 A diesel fuel’s quality also is very dependent on its cetane number.

 The cetane number (CN) is an index of the ignition point or combustion quality of diesel fuel and is measured using an ASTM D613 test.
-Standard European BS EN590 diesel from the pump normally has a minimum cetane number of around 51, with premium pump diesel a little higher.
+Standard European BS EN590 diesel from the pump typically has a minimum cetane number of around 51, with premium pump diesel a little higher.
 Depending on engine design, driving conditions, and so on, the optimum cetane value for most vehicles is around the mid to high 50s.
-Any value greater than 60 will not achieve any additional benefits and in most cases will alter ignition timing to the degree that power is lost.
+Any value greater than 60 will not achieve any additional benefits and, in most cases, will alter ignition timing to the degree that power is lost.

-Matching cetane to the engine is important in order to maximise the engine’s performance.
-Biodiesel fuels in particular, especially the homemade brews, usually start with a much lower cetane number so cetane improvement for these fuels is essential.
+Matching cetane to the engine is essential to maximize the engine’s performance.
+Biodiesel fuels in particular, especially homemade brews, usually start with a much lower cetane number, so cetane improvement for these fuels is essential.

-A fuel with too low of a cetane number for a particular engine will result in reduced cold-start ability, rough running, excess engine noise/vibration and reduced combustion quality.
+A fuel with too low of a cetane number for a particular engine will result in reduced cold-start ability, rough running, excess engine noise/vibration, and reduced combustion quality.
 This leads to reduced performance, excess emissions, and carbon buildup throughout the engine and emission system components (intake, EGR, DPF, etc.)

 A higher cetane fuel that is a proper match for the engine will reduce ignition delay, improve overall combustion quality, liberate more BTU (energy) from the fuel, and improve performance and MPG.
 It also will reduce engine noise, deposit buildup, and exhaust emissions.